Autshumato: Family

-Autshumato project
+Fellow interpreter and colonial liaison Krotoa, otherwise known as Eva van Meerhoff, was Autshumato's niece.

+Legacy

 The South African Department of Arts and Culture and the Centre for Text Technology (CTexT®), at the North-West University (NWU) initiated a project named after Autshumato in 2007.
 The aims of the Autshumato project is to research, develop and support open-source translation software in order to promote multilingualism and access to information in South Africa.
 The project is still active and the following outputs have been developed and released: